Grill Buying Guide: BBQ Season Has Begun

 Cleaning Techniques

-Whether you're buying your first grill, or you're updating your old grill (maybe because you didn't clean it right and now it's rusty and unusable), there's a baseline of knowledge you need to know about the maintenance of grills.
+Whether you're buying your first grill, or you're updating your old grill, there's a baseline of knowledge you need to know about the maintenance of grills.

 Immediate Attention

 Firstly, you must treat them with the same level of respect you have for your cookware.
-Cookware needs to be cleaned immediately after the food is cooked to prevent sticking and the inevitable you crying whilst trying to scrape off your 2-day-old egg rust.
-This goes for your grill.
+Cookware needs to be cleaned immediately after the food is cooked to prevent sticking and the inevitable frustration whilst trying to scrape off your 2-day-old egg rust.
+The same goes for your grill.
 Similar to nonstick pans, grills need specific tools to keep clean: grill brushes.
 Use grill brushes to remove food left behind after grilling.

 Before you decide to start up your backyard BBQ, give your grill a good wipe down with some soapy water.
 You don't want the dust and other particles getting mixed with your food whilst you cook.